GreenCape/backup/README.md

 `$ chmod +x gc-bak.sh`

 That's all it takes to get ready for a backup.
+See

+`./gc-bak.sh --help`

+for a full list of options.

 ## Introduction